Blame game begins after Senate fails to stop shutdown

 (CNN)First came the failed vote.
 Then the finger-pointing.

-Minutes after a Senate bill collapsed Friday night, the blame games for the federal government shutdown began.
+Minutes after a Senate bill collapsed Friday night, the blame game for the federal government shutdown began.

 Republicans labeled it the "Schumer shutdown," after Senate Minority Leader Chuck Schumer.
 The New York Democrat fired back, calling it "the Trump shutdown."

-Here are some responses from lawmakers:
+Here are some tweets from lawmakers and the President reacting to the situation:

 Democrats

-Kamala Harris:
+Sen. Kamala Harris:

 "This shutdown was avoidable.
 The WH created this crisis & the GOP leaders in Congress refused to negotiate with Democrats.
 We must pass a bipartisan solution to fund the government, guarantee health care for millions of kids & protect Dreamers.
 Americans expect & deserve it."

-Nancy Pelosi:
+House Minority Leader Nancy Pelosi:

 "Tonight, on the eve of the first anniversary of his inauguration, President Trump earned an 'F' for failure in leadership.
 President Trump and Congressional Republicans' obsession with passing a tax scam to benefit the wealthiest and corporations has blinded them to their responsibilities to the American people."

-Cory Booker:
+Sen. Cory Booker:

-"The way forward is clear: Republican leaders and the President must pass a bipartisan solution like the one on the table to reopen the government, restore CHIP, and provide a place in America for DREAMers.
+"The way forward is clear: Republican leaders and the President must pass a bipartisan solution like the one on the table to reopen the government, restore CHIP (Children's Health Insurance Program), and provide a place in America for DREAMers.
 The American people deserve nothing less.
 If anything, tonight has revealed once again -- the President does not have compassion for our fellow Americans who he put in this perilous situation."

-Steny Hoyer:
+Rep. Steny Hoyer:

 "Republicans control all the levers of government.
 There can be no disputing who ultimately is responsible for the grossly irresponsible act of shutting down the government.
 Democrats have said from the very beginning that we are ready to sit down with Republicans & POTUS to pass legislation to prevent a shutdown and address pressing matters where we are already in agreement.
 I urge Republicans to end their #GOPshutdown without delay.
 Sit down with Democrats, and let's work together to meet Congress's responsibilities to the American people."